Seiren Games Network Price Up 0% Over Last 7 Days (SERG)

-Seiren Games Network (SERG) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on June 26th.
-Seiren Games Network has a market cap of $291.90 million and approximately $12,227.95 worth of Seiren Games Network was traded on exchanges in the last 24 hours.
-One Seiren Games Network token can now be purchased for approximately $0.0018 or 0.00000007 BTC on popular exchanges.
-In the last week, Seiren Games Network has traded 0% higher against the dollar.
+Seiren Games Network (SERG) traded flat against the U.S. dollar during the one day period ending at 0:00 AM E.T. on June 30th.
+Seiren Games Network has a total market capitalization of $291.90 million and approximately $9,019.86 worth of Seiren Games Network was traded on exchanges in the last day.
+In the last seven days, Seiren Games Network has traded 0% higher against the U.S. dollar.
+One Seiren Games Network token can currently be purchased for about $0.0018 or 0.00000007 BTC on major exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.